kipcole9/tempo/docs/README.md

-### Adventures in Internationalization and Localization
+### Tempo - a new way to think about time in computer languages

 Some thoughts on the nature of time for Elixir programmers.